mjresch19/PayoutAutomator/README.md

 `!pip install openpyxl` \
 `!pip install pandas`

+You should also have the following files initially to make the program function
+- YNE_Sales.csv
+- YNM_Sales.csv
+- Pending_Rollovers.csv (as needed)
+- Rollovers.csv (as needed)

 ## How to Run

 This program is a 2 step CLI program at the moment and will require you to have multiple files for digestion at runtime.